raspberrypilearning/cd-beginner-javascript-sushi/en/step_9.md

-## Challenge: Fill the page with the winning colour
+## Challenge: fill the web page with the winning colour

-Now that you've built your game, here's a challenge for you: Using what you've learned, can you fill the page will the winning colour when the player chooses it correctly?
+Your game works now, so here's a challenge for you: using your new coding knowledge, can you fill the web page with the winning colour when the player clicks the correct button?

-You'll need to know two new things to manage this.
-First, the whole of the page is contained in the `body` tag of the HTML file.
-Second, just like you can select by `id` and by `class`, you can select by `tagName`.
-Just like classes, there can be more than one result (although, in the case of the `body` tag, there will only ever be one), so you'll get an `array` back.
+You need to know two other things to meet this challenge:
+1. The whole of the web page is contained in the `body` tag of the HTML file
+1. Just like you can select page elements by `id` and by `class`, you can select elements by `tagName`.
+And just like when you select by `class`, selecting by `tagName` can mean you select more than one element, so you'll get an array back (although in the case of the `body` tag, there will only ever be one element with that `tagName`).

-So, using `document.getElementsByTagName()` can you change the background of the page to the winning colour when the player chooses it correctly?
+Now try to use `document.getElementsByTagName()` to change the background of the page to the winning colour when the player clicks the correct button!

 --- hints ---
 --- hint ---
-Remember how you changed the colour of a button?
-You can use the same function to change the body's background colour.
+Remember that you already have a function for setting button colours?
+You can use the same function to change the background colour of the page `body`.
 --- /hint ---
 --- hint ---
-Update the background colour at the same time as updating the message to the user telling them they've won.
+Update the background colour at the same time the message to the player gets updated.
 --- /hint ---
 --- /hints ---